Ryhon0/DonoguyPlus/README.md

 ## Features
 * Parts can be moved using mouse
 * Parts can be scaled using scroll wheel
+* Holding Shift while moving or scaling affects all parts
 * Part position and scale can be entered manually
 * Overlay
 ## Installation